How To Stop Saddle Sores

-A quick poll in the office revealed all of the TriRadar team had suffered saddle soreness at some stage.
+Saddle sores are a common injury for triathletes to suffer.
 Spending lots of time doing hard physical exercise in an unnatural position on a small seat means that it’s hardly a surprise that our thighs and derrieres have endured the discomfort it brings.

 It’s considered a beginners’ ailment, but can affect experienced riders if they have changed their apparel, saddle or bike.
 Saddle soreness includes chafing, from constant rubbing; boils, from a lack of hygiene; inflammation of the thighs and buttocks; and skin ulceration, where chafing causes lesions in the skin.

-Four Ways To Fight Saddle Sores
+Four Ways To Stop Saddle Sores

-1 Invest in a decent saddle.
+- Invest in a decent saddle.
 There are no shortcuts here – you will get what you pay for.
 Take advice from an expert, make sure it fits your own shape, and remember the lightest isn’t necessarily the best.

-2 Check your saddle’s position.
+- Check your saddle’s position.
 If the saddle is too high then you will be moving side-to-side with every single pedal stroke, which will cause discomfort.
 Setting it too low is equally problematic.

-3 Pick a high-quality chamois.
+- Pick a high-quality chamois.
 This is your saddle’s first point of contact with your skin, so is critically important.
 The more expensive the better – what’s the point buying a top saddle and scrimping on the chamois?

-4 Stay hygienic.
+- Stay hygienic.
 Make sure you get out of your sweaty cycling shorts as soon as you finish your session.
 Never wear them twice without washing them – they are a breeding ground for bacteria.

 Find out more about the best way to treat triathlon injuries